• Skip to primary navigation

 If you’re planning to visit campus, we recommend that you look at the resources offered on the Visitor Services website, including directions/parking information and campus maps.
 The Navigating Berkeley web page from the campus Disability Access and Compliance office also provides maps and other resources for getting around the UC Berkeley campus.

 Interested in self-guided tours?
-We encourage you to check out Berkeley Engineering’s self-guided walking tour or one of the excellent self-guided tours developed by the Visitor Services team.
+We encourage you to check out Berkeley Engineering’s self-guided tour or one of the excellent self-guided tours developed by the Visitor Services team.

 Application or admissions questions?